baranov-V-V/HashTable/README.md

 Other process time took functions to read from file and construct dictionary, we don't optimize them since they are not functions of hash table.

 #### Hash
-As we can see, it takes almous half of our working time to calculate hash, and 3/4 of all hash-table working time.
+As we can see, it takes almoust half of our working time to calculate hash, and 3/4 of all hash-table working time.
 I will use crc32 intrinsic here.
 Also i will make a series of measurements to lower measurement uncertainty.

 Muasurement no. | 1 | 2 | 3 | 4 | 5 | Average